 Endodontics in Chicago, IL

 Endodontics is a branch of dentistry that focuses on root and pulp issues.
-Therefore, an endodontist is concerned with the diagnosis, treatment, and prevention of injuries and diseases of these inner tissues.
+Therefore, an endodontist near you is concerned with the diagnosis, treatment, and prevention of injuries and diseases of these inner tissues.
 The most commonly performed endodontic procedure is root canal therapy.

 Endodontic Treatment At Ganger Family Dentistry

 Endodontic treatment is more often referred to as a root canal.
 This procedure is intended to end pain and stop the infection from spreading.
 In addition, root canal treatment also protects the tooth and saves it from extraction.
 As a result, endodontic care helps preserve oral health.

 A tooth with a deep cavity or a crack allows bacteria and germs to enter the pulp.
 When this happens, it can cause inner tooth infection.
 Without treatment, an abscess may develop.
 If the diseased tissue is not removed, swelling and pain can result.
 This can damage your jawbone and impact your health overall.
 So, without endodontic treatment, you may lose your tooth.